JKAbrams/gpg-bash-lib-portable/examples/get-bitcoin-keys/README.md

 From this information we can now make some determinations as to which keys to trust.

+_Please note, this is an example.
+You will have to make your own determination as to what keys to trust._

 **As keys that must verify lets pick:**

 |   # | Key fingerprint                            | Name                     | Note           | Expired |